Best Dog Crates for a Baby Household (2026)

 Diggs Revol: the redesign

-Owner reviews read like reviews of a nice stroller: people who paid for it adore it, praise the one-hand collapse during travel, and report dogs settling in quickly.
-The honest cost is the only real con: it’s a three-figure crate in a category with a two-figure incumbent.
-If the safety engineering, the looks, or the travel workflow speak to your actual life, it’s excellent.
-If not, the iCrate plus a good bed costs a fifth as much.
+The honest cost is the only real con owners raise: it’s a premium-priced crate in a category with a budget incumbent.
+If the safety engineering, the looks, or the travel workflow speak to your actual life, owners are glad they bought it.
+If not, the iCrate plus a good bed costs a fraction as much.

 Crate placement in a baby house